bernie-cm/bernie-cm/README.md

 # 👋 Hi, I'm Bernie
 - 🐧 I like Linux, Kubernetes and Python
 - ☁️ I'm passionate about cloud and data engineering, backend programming, and DevOps
-- 🌱 I'm learning AWS Solutions Architecture
+- 🌱 I'm learning Jenkins
 - ✉️ Reach out berniecamejo07 [at] gmail.com

 ## About me